HACCP Audit Preparation: What Every Business Needs to Know

 There are two main types of HACCP audits you can expect: internal and external.
 Each HACCP audit ensures your food safety program meets ongoing compliance.

-• Internal audits: These are conducted by your own team to review compliance and identify potential issues.
-Having an internal audit software can simplify this type of food safety audit.
+- Internal audits: These are conducted by your own team to review compliance and identify potential issues.
+Internal audits also involve reviewing corrective action records to make sure all deviations are properly documented and addressed.
+Having internal audit software can simplify this type of food safety audit.

-• External audits: These audits are performed by third-party certifying bodies or government agencies to formally assess your food safety practices.
+- External audits: These audits are performed by third-party certifying bodies or government agencies to formally assess HACCP implementation.

 Who Needs to Pass HACCP Audits?